Bethesda’s ‘Fallout 76’ is four times the size of ‘Fallout 4’

-Our best guess is that Fallout 76 is more of a civilization builder than a mainline entry in the series, but the trailer and details revealed suggest it’s much more substantial than originally expected.
-You will need to build to protect your people from the bombs, which judging by the trailer, loom closer and closer.
-Construction on Vault 76 was apparently completed in the nick of time.
+Given Fallout 76 is entirely online, your progression stays with your character.
+Even more, your character won’t be tied to one specific server, so if Bethesda’s network needs to shift you over to another server, your character remains intact.
+Bethesda will provide servers “100-percent” dedicated to the game for years to come.

-Pre-orders for Fallout 76 begin on June 15, although Bethesda still hasn’t announced a release date.
-Perhaps the studio is saving that announcement and more details for its own press conference later tonight.
+While it’s an online-only game, you can still play Fallout 76 solo.
+There’s a story and quests to complete that are rooted deep in West Virginian folklore, and six distinct regions to explore with their own styles, risks, and rewards.
+Backing this massive area is an engine rendering 16 times the detail seen in Fallout 4.
+You can even see distant weather systems on the horizon, Howard boasts.

-On Xbox One X, Fallout 76 will be playable in 4K with HDR.
-We imagine this will be the case on PlayStation 4 Pro as well, but we’ll just have to wait and see for confirmation.
+Fallout 76 will be playable in 4K with HDR on the Xbox One X console.
+We imagine this will be the case on PlayStation 4 Pro and Windows 10 as well.

-To celebrate the full reveal of Fallout 76, Fallout 4 has been added to Xbox Game Pass and is available now to subscribers.
-Xbox Game Pass costs $10 a month and grants you access to a wide library of Xbox One games.
+Pre-orders for Fallout 76 begin June 15, 2018.
+The Collector’s Edition will include a map that glows in the dark, figures you can place on the map, and a wearable T-51 Power Armor helmet with a working headlamp.

 helps readers keep tabs on the fast-paced world of tech with all the latest news, fun product reviews, insightful editorials, and one-of-a-kind sneak peeks.